ascanio/Somme/_pages/faq.md

 - Apple ID (coming soon)

 #### Is my data secure?
 Yes!
 We take your privacy seriously.
 All your data is encrypted and stored securely.
-You can read our detailed [Privacy Policy](/privacypolicy) for more information.
+You can read our detailed [Privacy Policy](/privacypolicy) and [Terms of Use](/termsofuse) for more information.

 #### How can I delete my account?
 You can request account deletion through the app's settings menu or by contacting our support team at info@sommeapp.com.